gradle/actions/docs/dependency-submission.md

 for vulnerable dependencies, as well as to populate the [Dependency Graph insights view](https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/exploring-the-dependencies-of-a-repository#viewing-the-dependency-graph).

+If your confused by the behaviour you're seeing or have specific questions, please check out [the FAQ](dependency-submission-faq.md) before raising an issue.

 ## General usage

 The following workflow will generate a dependency graph for a Gradle project and submit it immediately to the repository via the